How Stupid Not to Have Thought of That! Part 3

 “How extremely stupid not to have thought of that!” was Thomas Henry Huxley’s reflection on reading Darwin’s Origin of Species.
 What might elicit such a reaction from a contemporary biologist?
-Today the question is answered by Rudolf Raff, Distinguished Professor and James H. Rudy Professor of Biology at Indiana University.
-His latest book is a memoir, Once We All Had Gills: Growing Up Evolutionist in an Evolving World.
+Today the question is answered by David W. Deamer.
+Research Professor in the Chemistry and Biochemistry Department at the University of California, Santa Cruz, Deamer is the author of First Life: Discovering the Connections between Stars, Cells, and How Life Began (2012).